All you need to know about Be Bold in Your Career

 11. What CiZone resources will help during and after the course?

 The course gives a guided experience over several weeks and uses tools and activities that are part of the wider CiZone career portal.
 In particular the CareerPulse™ is a great resource as it provides you with feedback on what you could do more of to support your career development.

 The good news is that after the course ends you can continue to focus on your career development by exploring and using all the other resources too e.g. mentoring, supporting others with their career, looking at work/life balance, creating your on-line profile.
 You can search via the resources tab to find what you need.

 12. Why is the online forum important for the course?

 You can interact with your peers on the course, ask questions, network, find mentors, and have discussions exploring the topics raised in each session.
-From October there’s a new, more interactive forum, including reply notifications and profile pictures.
+There’s a new, more interactive forum, including reply notifications and profile pictures.

 13. Can I add this course to the list of my achievements on my CV?